System Progressive Protection

-System Progressive Protection is a fake antivirus program which tries to mimic a legitimate security software and tries to sell it's useless license key to unsuspecting PC users.
+System Progressive Protection is a fake antivirus program, which attempts to mimic legitimate security software and sell a useless license key to unsuspecting PC users.
 This rogue program originates from a family of fake antivirus programs called WinWebSec.
-All of the members from this family uses deceptive strategy of showing fake security scans and displaying false malware detection lists to scare PC users into believing that their computers are infected with high risk security threats.
-The fake security scan and bogus security warning pop-ups serves the purpose of tricking PC users.
+Programs from this family use the deceptive strategy of displaying fake security scans and false malware 'detection lists' to scare PC users into believing that their computers are infected with high-risk security threats.
+The fake security scan and bogus security warning pop-ups serve the purpose of deceiving PC users.

-In reality this program doesn't scan your computer for security infections, it imitates this process - System Progressive Protection is a scam created by Cyber criminals.
-People who are responsible for releasing this scam are making money from all of the Internet users who fall for the trickery shown by System Progressive Protection and purchases it's license key to remove the supposedly detected security infections.
-Previously released fake antivirus programs which originated from WinWebSec family were named Live Security Platinum, Smart Fortress 2012 and Smart Protection 2012, all of them were distributed in high volumes and infected thousands of Internet users all over the Internet.
-Cyber criminals who are responsible for WinWebSec family of rogues knows what they are doing and they are continuing to infiltrate unprotected computers with their malicious programs.
+In fact, this program does not scan your computer for security infections - it merely imitates the process.
+System Progressive Protection is a scam created by Cyber criminals.
+People responsible for releasing this scam make money from Internet users who fall for the trickery displayed by System Progressive Protection, and then purchase a license key to remove supposed security infections.
+Previously released fake antivirus programs originating from the WinWebSec family were named Live Security Platinum, Smart Fortress 2012, and Smart Protection 2012.
+These programs were distributed in high volumes and infected thousands of users across the Internet.
+Cyber criminals responsible for the WinWebSec family of rogues are devious, calculating, and continue to infiltrate unprotected computers with their malicious programs.

-System Progressive Protection is distributed using drive-by downloads and Trojans.
-Cyber criminals are also using trickery to spread their fake antivirus programs - your computer could have got infected with this rogue while you were downloading video codecs (which were supposedly needed to watch some video from misleading website).
-System Progressive Protection is also distributed by exploiting security vulnerabilities found on user's PC, so this fake antivirus could have been installed on your PC without your knowledge or permission.
-When installed on your computer this fake security scanner will override your operating system's settings and will set itself to start automatically on every system start-up.
+System Progressive Protection is proliferated using drive-by downloads and Trojans.
+Cyber criminals also use trickery to distribute their fake antivirus programs - your computer may be infected with this rogue if you download video codecs (supposedly required to view video on misleading websites).
+System Progressive Protection is also distributed by exploiting security vulnerabilities on users' PCs; this fake antivirus could have been installed on your PC inadvertently, without your knowledge or permission.
+When installed, this fake security scanner overrides your operating system settings and configures itself to start automatically on start-up.
 This malicious program also blocks execution of your installed programs and limits your Internet browsing by displaying fake warning messages.
-If you have noticed this fake program on your desktop you should remove it as soon as possible - when infected with System Progressive Protection your PC is vulnerable for further malware and Trojan infections.
-Don't pay for the license of this rogue security scanner and use the provided removal guide to help you eliminate it from your system.
+If you notice this fake program on your desktop, remove it as soon as possible.
+When infected with System Progressive Protection, your PC is vulnerable to further malware and Trojan infection.
+Do not pay the license fee for this rogue security scanner and use the removal guide provided to help eliminate it from your system.

 "Warning: Your computer is infected Detected spyware infection!
 Click this message to install the last update of security software..."

-All of these security warning pop-ups are fake and are only generated to scare you into believing that your computer is infected with malware, ignore them.
-None of the security infections that are indicated by System Progressive Protection are real.
-Detecting non existent security threats are just a deceptive strategy used to sell computer user's a useless licence key.
+These security warning pop-ups are fake and only generated to scare you into believing that your computer is infected with malware.
+Ignore them, since none of the security infections indicated by System Progressive Protection are genuine.
+The 'detection' of fake security threats is merely a deceptive strategy employed to sell a useless licence key.

 System Progressive Protection removal:

-System Progressive Protection modifies your system registry settings and you can have troubles running applications.
-Recommended anti-spyware program bypasses such restrictions and have ran successfully on most of the tested computers.
+System Progressive Protection modifies your system registry settings resulting in difficulty running applications.
+Recommended anti-spyware programs bypass such restrictions and have been run successfully on many test computers.

-Recommended anti-spyware installation file is renamed to iexplore.exe because System Progressive Protection does not block execution of files with such name.
-If you can't download or run remover installation file, you can try to download alternate installer
+The recommended anti-spyware installation file is renamed to iexplore.exe, since System Progressive Protection does not block execution of files with this name.
+If you cannot download or run the remover installation file, try to download alternate installer

-If you can't use Internet or your browser (Internet explorer, Firefox, Opera, Chrome)
+If you cannot use the Internet or your browser (Internet explorer, Firefox, Opera, Chrome)

-Depending on the version of this malicious software, in some cases System Progressive Protection disables Internet browsing capability and you can't use your Internet browsers to download the removal software or the browsers doesn't start at all.
-If you have this problem, you may try doing the following:
+Depending on the version of this malicious software, System Progressive Protection disables your Internet browsing capability so that you are unable to use your Internet browsers to download the removal software (or the browsers does not start at all).
+If you have this problem, try the following:

 In Windows XP, When the Run dialog appears enter this text: www.pcrisk.com/download-spyware-remover and then press ENTER.
 In Windows 7 and Vista you can just type this text directly in search field and press ENTER (when pressed Windows logo button)

-After pressing enter, Download dialog will appear.
+After pressing enter, the Download dialogue will appear.
 Click Run and follow the on-screen instructions to scan your computer.
-If you can't run the downloaded file, try renaming it to iexplore.exe
+If you cannot run the downloaded file, try renaming it to iexplore.exe

 System Progressive Protection manual removal: